Inside Ubuntu Core

 The kernel, boot assets, runtime environment, applications and device enablement capabilities are all delivered as snaps that are controlled by snapd (the snap daemon), which is itself packaged as a snap.

 See below for how these elements combine in Ubuntu Core:

 The following components make up Ubuntu Core:

 snapd is the system daemon that supervises all other snaps on Ubuntu Core.
 It exposes a REST API that makes Ubuntu Core appliances IP-addressable by default.
 This API facilitates device management.

 application snaps define the functionality of an embedded device and are confined with all their dependencies to their own sandbox.
 Interfaces to other applications or to the system must be explicitly defined.

 boot assets come from the gadget snap and include board-specific binaries and data, such as bootloader, device tree, configuration files, and cloud-init configuration for edge virtualisation use cases.
 The gadget snap is typically issued and signed by board OEM/ODMs.

 base snap holds the execution environment inside which applications run.
 It also serves as the root file system for Ubuntu Core images.
 Core snaps include basic Ubuntu 2x.04 LTS packages.

 kernel snap holds the kernel image and associated modules.
 It will also contain an initial ramdisk image for system initialisation.
 Firmware and device tree files can optionally be packaged here.
 The kernel snap can be updated but it cannot be swapped.

 Ubuntu Core exposes a built-in REST API for secure device command and control.
 Authenticated and authorised clients can perform software management and configuration tasks on their Ubuntu Core devices remotely.
 Devices running Ubuntu Core can be configured remotely via the REST API.

-See Snaps in Ubuntu Core for a general overview, and see below for details on the UC20 specific configuration.
+See Snaps in Ubuntu Core for a general overview, and see below for details on the UC2x specific configuration.

 The storage layout of the generated image used to install Ubuntu Core, and the resultant storage on the device, is described by the gadget snap and its associated gadget.yaml file.

 Ubuntu Core 2x typically uses the following storage partitions: